How Is The NSW Driving Test Scored | LTrent Driving School Blog

 How is Your Driving Test Scored | LTrent Driving School

-In NSW, your Driving Test is scored based on your ability to demonstrate low-risk driving skills in different situations.
-You must meet the driving standard and complete the test activities within the specified time to pass.
-Your examiner will look at how safe you’re when driving, how you react to other road users, and how you comply with road rules.
+In NSW, your Driving Test is evaluated based on your proficiency in demonstrating low-risk driving skills across varied scenarios.
+To pass, you must adhere to the driving standard and complete test activities within the specified time.
+The testing officer assesses your safety while driving, your interactions with other road users, and your compliance with road rules and road markings.

-You’re required to complete a Hazard Perception Test (HPT) before taking the Driving Test.
-This test will allow you to earn your driver’s licence.
-Upon passing the Driving Test, you will be given your provisional P1 licence, and you will be free to drive anywhere without a supervising driver or a log book.
-Passing your Driving Test should be easy when you work with a professional trainer.
+Before taking the Driving Test, you’re required to complete a Hazard Perception Test (HPT), paving the way to earn your driver’s licence.
+Successfully passing the Driving Test and the HPT earns you a provisional P1 licence, allowing you to drive without a supervising driver or a log book.
+Partnering with a professional trainer can significantly ease the process of passing your Driving Test.

 Consider Professional Driving Lessons